Additional symmetries of the KP-mKP hierarchy and Virasoro constraints to the Burgers-KdV hierarchy: Introduction

 \section{Introduction}

-The Kadomtsev-Petviashvili (KP) hierarchy and the modified KP (mKP) hierarchy \cite{JM1983} are among the most fundamental models in the theory of integrable systems, and they have been investigated from various points of view.
+The Kadomtsev-Petviashvili (KP) hierarchy \cite{Sato} and the (first) modified KP (mKP) hierarchy \cite{JM1983} (see also \cite{Kac-vdL-mKP,Kiso1990,Kup1985,OevelG1993}) are among the most fundamental models in the theory of integrable systems, and they have been investigated from various points of view.
 For instance, for both hierarchies there exists a class of non-isospectral symmetries named as additional symmetries, which commute with all flows of the hierarchy but do not commute between themselves (generating a $w_{\infty}$-algebra instead) \cite{AvM,Cheng2018,Dickey1995}.
 Generally speaking, additional symmetries can be constructed via the so-called Orlov-Schulman operators \cite{OS1986}, or via infinitesimal actions on the tau functions by certain vertex operators \cite{DKJM-KPBKP}.
-These two approaches were shown equivalent for the KP hierarchy by Dickey \cite{Dickey1995}, with the help of the celebrated Adler-Shiota-van Moerbeke (ASvM) formula.
-As is known, additional symmetries of integrable hierarchies are closely related to research topics such as string equation, Virasoro symmetries and $W$-constraints in matrix models and quantum field theory (see, for example, \cite{AvM,ANP1997,BW,Dickey,Wu2013} and references therein).
+These two approaches were shown equivalent for the KP hierarchy by Adler, Shiota and van Moerbeke \cite{ASvM94} and also by Dickey \cite{Dickey1995}, based on the celebrated Adler-Shiota-van Moerbeke (ASvM) formula.
+As is known, additional symmetries of integrable hierarchies are closely related to research topics such as string equation, Virasoro symmetries and $W$-constraints in matrix models and quantum field theory (see, for example, \cite{AvM,AvM99,ANP1997,BW,Dickey,Wu2013} and references therein).

 Recently, a KP-mKP hierarchy was introduced \cite{GHW2024} via pseudo-differential operators with two derivations.
 This hierarchy can be recast to the form of Hirota bilinear equations of two tau functions $\tau_1$ and $\tau_2$, and is equivalent to the so-called extended KP hierarchy \cite{WZ2016} under a certain generic assumption, which is regarded as the dispersive Whitham hierarchy on the Riemann sphere with the infinity point and a movable point marked \cite{KIM1994,SB2008}.
 Moreover, under certain constraints the KP-mKP hierarchy can be reduced to the KP and the mKP hierarchies, the two-component BKP hierarchy, as well as the Burgers-KdV hierarchy \cite{Bur2015,Bur2016,GHW2025}.
 In consideration of such reduction properties, it is natural to ask whether there is a uniform way to understand the additional symmetries of the KP and of the mKP hierarchy.
 A trial was made in \cite{LW2021}, where the additional symmetries of the extended KP hierarchy have been constructed via Orlov-Schulman operators containing a single derivation, however, the ASvM formula and the representation with tau functions for the additional symmetries are still missing.